-At Coresix, we have the capability to apply the correct edge for every application and the knowledge to provide the most efficient and cost effective solution to your glass needs.
+At Coresix, we have the capability to apply the correct edge for every application and the knowledge to provide the most efficient and cost-effective solution to your glass needs.

 Our lapping and polishing experience dates to the late ‘70’s when flat substrates were required for mirror coatings used in copy machines and printing presses.

-From a background in the mass production of CD Master Glass, Coresix has been successful in evolving our polishing process to produce the highest level of surface quality and cleanliness available in the semiconductor, photolithography, biotech and display industries today.
+From a background in the mass production of CD Master Glass, Coresix has been successful in evolving our polishing process to produce the highest level of surface quality and cleanliness available in the semiconductor, photolithography, biotech, and display industries today.

-With many of today’s technologies, the introduction of foreign matter to the process can have serious impact on production yields and product performance.
+With many of today’s technologies, the introduction of foreign matter to the process can have a serious impact on production yields and product performance.

-From particle free windows and wafers to large format, high volume sheet glass, Coresix has the experience and expertise to protect your investment through a variety of packaging solutions.
+From particle-free windows and wafers to large format, high volume sheet glass, Coresix has the experience and expertise to protect your investment through a variety of packaging solutions.